Concept learning: Bayesian

 Taking a mathematical approach to concept learning, Bayesian theories propose that the human mind produces probabilities for a certain concept definition, based on examples it has seen of that concept.
-The Bayesian concept of Prior Probability stops learners' hypotheses being overly specific, while the likelihood of a hypothesis ensures the definition is not too broad.
+The Bayesian concept of Prior Probability stops being overly specific, while the likelihood of a hypothesis ensures the definition is not too broad.

-For example- say a child is shown three horses by a parent and told these are called "horses"- she needs to work out exactly what the adult means by this word.
-She is much more likely to define the word "horses" as referring to either this type of animal or all animals, rather than an oddly specific example like "all horses except Clydedales", which would be an unnatural concept.
-Meanwhile, the likelihood of 'horses' meaning 'all animals' when the three animals shown are all very similar is low.
-The hypothesis that the word "horse" refers to all animals of this species is most likely of the three possible definitions, as it has both a reasonable prior probability and likelihood given examples.
+If, say, a child is shown three horses by a parent and told these are called "horses" – she needs to work out exactly what the adult means by this word.
+She is much more likely to define the word horses as referring to either this type of animal or all animals, rather than an oddly specific example like "all horses except Clydesdales", which would be an unnatural concept.
+Meanwhile, the likelihood of horses meaning 'all animals' when the three animals shown are all very similar is low.
+The hypothesis that the word horse refers to all animals of this species is most likely of the three possible definitions, as it has both a reasonable prior probability and likelihood given examples.

 Bayes' theorem is important because it provides a powerful tool for understanding, manipulating and controlling data5 that takes a larger view that is not limited to data analysis alone6.
 The approach is subjective, and this requires the assessment of prior probabilities6, making it also very complex.
 However, if Bayesians show that the accumulated evidence and the application of Bayes' law are sufficient, the work will overcome the subjectivity of the inputs involved7.
 Bayesian inference can be used for any honestly collected data and has a major advantage because of its scientific focus6.

 One model that incorporates the Bayesian theory of concept learning is the ACT-R model, developed by John R. Anderson.
 The ACT-R model is a programming language that defines the basic cognitive and perceptual operations that enable the human mind by producing a step-by-step simulation of human behavior.
 This theory exploits the idea that each task humans perform consists of a series of discrete operations.
 The model has been applied to learning and memory, higher level cognition, natural language, perception and attention, human-computer interaction, education, and computer generated forces.

 In addition to John R. Anderson, Joshua Tenenbaum has been a contributor to the field of concept learning; he studied the computational basis of human learning and inference using behavioral testing of adults, children, and machines from Bayesian statistics and probability theory, but also from geometry, graph theory, and linear algebra.
 Tenenbaum is working to achieve a better understanding of human learning in computational terms and trying to build computational systems that come closer to the capacities of human learners.